-It is considered that with respect to the planning balance that the buildings relative overall merit in terms of the impact of loss heritage value should be considered in the context of the above.
-It should also be cognisant that Historic England acknowledged when listing that 42-46 Thomas Street and 41-45 back Turner Street are not the best examples of the type, but are altered and compromised versions of a building type which remains in evidence across the city.
+The planning balance needs to take account of the buildings relative overall merit as set out above in assessing the impact of loss heritage value.
+Historic England acknowledged when listing 42-46 Thomas Street and 41-45 back Turner Street that they are not the best examples of the type but are altered and compromised versions of a building type which remains in evidence across the city.